basaxelm/basaxelm/README.md

 I'm Axel.
 I'm a junior dev interested in discovering new things.
 - 🔭 I’m currently looking for my first job
 - 🌱 I’m learning Js & React
-- 📫 How to reach me: axelherbas.446@gmail.com
+- 📫 How to reach me: aherbasmontero@outlook.com
-- ⚡ Fun fact: I'm Junior but my father's name is not Axel
+- ⚡ Fun fact: My second name is Junior but my father's name is not Axel 😑

 ### Technologies and Tools:
 [(icon 1)[url]]